Italy on the Fly

 Non-Angling Activities and Options

-Non-angling guests will enjoy a wide variety of options, including hiking, photography, village visits, wine tasting, cultural tours, and day trips into nearby Slovenia or Austria.
-The area is rich in historical and cultural sites, including medieval castles, vineyards, World War I battlefields, and UNESCO World Heritage towns like Cividale del Friuli or Aquileia.
-Aquileia was founded as a Roman colony in 180/81 BC north of the lagoons along the Adriatic sea, forming what is today one of Northern Italy's most significant archaeological sites.
+Non-angling guests will enjoy a wide variety of options including hiking, photography, village visits, wine tasting, wellness activities, cultural tours, and day trips into nearby Slovenia or Austria.
+Borgo Gortani also organizes daily activities and excursions for non-angling guests throughout the region.
+The area is rich in historical and cultural attractions including medieval castles, vineyards, World War I battlefields, Roman ruins, and UNESCO World Heritage towns such as Cividale del Friuli and Aquileia.
+World-class wineries are located nearby, while the Adriatic coast can be reached in approximately ninety minutes.

 Internet / Communications

-Wi-Fi is available at the main villa for all guests.
-Mobile phone coverage is generally reliable in most of the region, with some dead zones in remote alpine areas.
+Wi-Fi is available at Borgo Gortani for all guests.
+Mobile phone coverage is generally reliable throughout most of the region, although some remote alpine valleys may experience limited service.